chaitya1001/chaitya1001/README.md

 ### How to reach me:

-Hit me up for the collaboration for any interesting project.
+Hit me up for the collaboration on any interesting project.
 Shoot me an email at chaitya1001@gmail.com

 <!--
 Here are some ideas to get you started: